About Us

 Margarid Turnamian

 Margarid (she/her) joined the Mood and Behavior Lab in 2020 after she received her B.A. in Psychology from Case Western Reserve University.
-She is passionate about how stress and trauma affect mental health, especially for people in marginalized communities.
-In her free time, Margarid loves doing yoga, cooking, and traveling.
+She is passionate about understanding how daily experiences of stress and negative affect lead to persistent depression and negative well-being, especially for people in marginalized communities.
+In her free time, Margarid loves doing boxing, cooking, and traveling.

 Lab Volunteers